 About the Program

 The College of Business launched the Building Ethical Leaders Using an Integrated Ethics Framework (BELIEF) Program in 2006.
 The Association to Advance Collegiate Schools of Business has called it a model program.
-AT&T, Caterpillar, CBRE, Microsoft, Experian, KPMG, First Midwest Bank, NICOR, Northwestern Mutual and Tuthill Corporation provide financial support and guest lecturers.
+National and local companies provide guidance, financial support and guest lecturers to the program.

 While every ethical dilemma is unique, you can evaluate each situation with the BELIEF handbook or wallet-sized decision card.
 Both outline a seven-step decision-making process and suggest a dozen different "tests" you can use to evaluate the ethics of various options.